eventide11/steam/README.md

 @media only screen and (min-width: 1920px)   /* change 1920 to 2560 for a resolution of 2560 x 1440 */

 Why not only a single resolution?
 Billions of people are now using their smartphones to browse the Internet so you have to make your websites 'responsive' to whatever screen resolution their smartphones are using.
-So if you develop a website for a 1920 x 1080 resolution, you should probably also make that website 'reponsive' to the iPhone 13.
+So if you develop a website for a 1920 x 1080 resolution, you should probably also make that website 'responsive' to the iPhone 13.

 Youtube 'CSS responsive design' to learn more.